Dr Ioannis Chalkiadakis

 Given the success of neural networks in recent years, and especially after the success of deep architectures, their use has been expanding to ever more critical application areas such as security, autonomous driving, and healthcare.
-Contrary to previous well-documented and thoroughly tested approaches, we still have little understanding of what such models learn and when they could fail.
+Contrary to previous well-understood and thoroughly tested approaches, we still have little understanding of what such machine learning (ML) models learn and when they could fail.
 The question that naturally arises is whether we can trust such systems to undertake safety-critical tasks.
-Furthermore, from a commercial perspective, companies employing such models in their products should be able to present them to customers in an understandable way, not only to increase their propensity to buy the product, but also in the light of recent European Union directives (2016 General Data Protection Regulation, art.
-22) that essentially require accountable models.
+Even though research into rigorous mathematical explanation of popular types of ML models (deep neural networks) is advancing fast, in the light of recent European Union legislation (GDPR, 5/2018) that essentially require accountable models, companies employing such technologies should be able to explain them in an understandable way to non-expert customers, without prior knowledge or expertise in the area.